vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   -C file_size : Before  writing a raw packet to a savefile, check whether the file is currently larger than file_size and, if so, close the current savefile and open a new one.
 Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
 The units of file_size are millions of bytes (1,000,000 bytes, not 1,048,576 bytes).

   -W Used  in conjunction with the -C option, this will limit the number of files created to the specified number, and begin overwriting files from the beginning, thus creating a 'rotating' buffer.
-In addition,it will name the files with enough leading 0s to support the maximum number of files, allowing them to sort correctly.
+In addition, it will name the files with enough leading 0s to support the maximum number of files, allowing them to sort correctly.
 Used in conjunction with the -G option, this will limit the number of rotated dump files that get created, exiting with status 0 when reaching the limit.
 If used with -C as well, the behavior will result in cyclical files per timeslice.

   -z postrotate-command Used in conjunction with the -C or -G options, this will make tcpdump run " postrotate-command file " where file is the savefile being closed after each rotation.
 For example, specifying -z gzip or -z bzip will compress each savefile using gzip or bzip2.